dwhjames/datomisca/README.md

 ### _A Scala API for [Datomic](http://www.datomic.com)_

-Please go to [Datomisca website](http://pellucidanalytics.github.com/datomisca) for full description of project & features, getting started & samples!
+Please go to [Datomisca website](http://pellucidanalytics.github.com/datomisca) for full description of the project and its features, as well as a guide for getting started and samples!

-## <a name="philosophy">Philosophy in a very nutshell</a>
+## <a name="philosophy">The philosophy of Datomisca in a nutshell</a>

-### <a name="philosophy-embrace">Embrace Datomic principles without compromising</a>
+### <a name="philosophy-embrace">Datomic principles, without compromise</a>
-Datomisca is a very thin layer around Java API but we aim at exposing Datomic Clojure functionalities as directly as possible without compromising their essential purpose.
+Datomisca is a thin layer around Datomic aimed at exposing Datomic’s functionality and leveraging its full power.

 <br/>
-### <a name="philosophy-enhance">Enhance Datomic features with Scala flavors</a>
+### <a name="philosophy-enhance">Datomic features with a Scala flavor</a>

-When meaningful, we enhance Datomic features with Scala specific patterns such as:
+Datomisca uses Scala concepts to enhance the Datomic experience for Scala developers:

-- Type-safety,
+- Type safety,
-- Asynchronism & non-blocking patterns,
+- Asynchronicity & non-blocking patterns,
 - Functional programming
-- Compile-time enhancement with Scala 2.10 Macro
+- Compile-time enhancement with Scala 2.10 macros